k8gb-io/k8gb/CONTRIBUTING.md

 Please follow this style to make k8gb easy to review, maintain and develop.
 Run `make check` to automatically check if your code is compliant.

+### Logging

+k8gb project is using the [zerolog](https://github.com/rs/zerolog) library for logging.

+- Please make sure to follow the zerolog library concepts and conventions in the code.
+- Try to use [contextual logging](https://github.com/rs/zerolog#contextual-logging) whenever possible.
+- Pay attention to [error logging](https://github.com/rs/zerolog#error-logging) recommendations.

 ## Commit and Pull Request message